bcgov/platform-developer-docs/src/docs/platform-automation/automated-scaling.md

     type: Progressing
 ```

-## Deployments, deploymentconfigs and statefulsets that are crashing constantly
+## Deployments and statefulsets that are crashing constantly

 The tool reviews the restart count of pods and initiates a response if a pod has exceeded 100 restarts.
-It identifies the controlling object, whether it's a Deployment, DeploymentConfig, or StatefulSet.
+It identifies the controlling object, whether it's a Deployment or StatefulSet.
 If the object is managed by ArgoCD, a warning email is generated, urging necessary action since ArgoCD might scale it back up after the tool has scaled it down.

 In cases where the object is not managed by ArgoCD and the restart count surpasses 100, the tool scales down the replicas to zero and sends an email notification.